Iskander54/final_ethereum/README.md

 1. Make sure your Metamask is link to local network port 8545.

-1. Go into ./landreg and `truffle migrate` to push the contracts on the blockchain
+1. Go into ./landreg and `truffle migrate ` to push the contracts on the blockchain.
+By default would be pushed on development server(127.0.0.1:8545) in truffle-config.js .

 1. Go into ./client and `npm run start` to launch the dev server (local port is 8545 in getWeb3.js, you can change it if needed)